hbc/HBC_master/resources/index.md

 In addition to the material here, our teaching team maintains a list of useful [bioinformatics resources](https://wiki.harvard.edu/confluence/display/hbctraining/Resources).

+### Knowledgebase
+Our team collaborates on an eclectic list of useful bioinformatic tips and tricks in our [Knowledgebase](http://bioinformatics.sph.harvard.edu/knowledgebase)

 ### Software

 #### bcbio.nextgen